-Growing peas vertically is fun, and it’s easy to trellis peas to help save space in the garden.
-In this post, I will talk about different pea varieties, give you tons of great pea support ideas, and show you exactly how to support peas when growing vertically.
+Growing peas vertically is fun, easy, and a great way to save space in the garden.
+In this post, I will show you exactly how to trellis peas, and give you tons of great support ideas too.

 Do You Need A Trellis For Peas?

 Always check the seed packet or plant tag so you know what you’re getting.
-If you want to trellis peas, then be sure you buy pea plants and seeds for the vining types rather than bush varieties.
+If you want to grow them vertically, then be sure to get the vining types rather than bush.

 How Do Peas Grow On A Trellis?

-Climbing peas send out side shoots, called tendrils, that vine out from the main stem.
-Those vining tendrils will wrap around anything they touch.
+Peas grow on a trellis by sending out side shoots, called tendrils, that vine out from the main stem.
+Those tendrils will wrap around anything they touch.

-Peas are usually pretty good climbers, but you may need to train the vines to grow on a support.
-Otherwise, they can grab onto nearby fences, plants or even mulch instead of the trellis.
+They are usually pretty good climbers on their own.
+But you will probably need to train them to attach themselves to the support.
+Otherwise, they can grab onto nearby fences, plants, or even mulch instead of the trellis.